Jovaan-Whitton/Foundations-of-Active-Directory/Guided-Lab/AD-Fundamentals.md

 ## 2. Delete a User
 ### ADAC Method
-- Locate the user by right clicking on the find option of the employees OU.
+- Locate the user by right clicking on the "search under this node" option of the Employees OU.
+- Search for employee "Paul Valencia"
-- Right-click → Delete
+- Right-click → Delete → Yes

 ### PowerShell Equivalent
 - Remove-ADUser -Identity "pvalencia"